sjoerdk/anonapi/docs/sphinx/command_reference.rst

 ================== ==============================================================
 Command            Description
 ================== ==============================================================
-cancel             Set job status to inactive
+cancel             Set jobs' status to inactive
 info               Print full info for one or more jobs
 list               List info for multiple jobs
-reset              Reset job, process again
+reset              Reset jobs, process again
 set-opt-out-ignore Set opt-out ignore with given reason for job ids (format 1,2,4
 ================== ==============================================================